There are several ways to diagnose diabetes. Each way usually needs to be repeated on a second day to diagnose diabetes.

 Fasting Plasma Glucose (FPG)

-- Diabetes is diagnosed at fasting blood sugar of greater than or equal to 126 mg/dl
+Diabetes is diagnosed at fasting blood glucose of greater than or equal to 126 mg/dl

-The OGTT is a two-hour test that checks your blood sugar levels before and 2 hours after you drink a special sweet drink.
+The OGTT is a two-hour test that checks your blood glucose levels before and two hours after you drink a special sweet drink.
 It tells the doctor how your body processes sugar.

-- Diabetes is diagnosed at 2 hour blood sugar of greater than or equal to 200 mg/dl
+Diabetes is diagnosed at two-hour blood glucose of greater than or equal to 200 mg/dl

 Random (also called Casual) Plasma Glucose Test